msimerson/mail-dmarc/README.md

 ## Maintainable

 Since DMARC is evolving, this implementation aims to be straight forward and easy to alter and extend.
-The programming style is primarily OO, which carries a small performance penalty but large dividends in maintainability.
+The programming style is primarily OO, which carries a small performance penalty but dividends in maintainability.

 When multiple options are available, such as when sending reports via SMTP or HTTP, calls should be made to the parent Send class to broker the request.
 When storing reports, calls are made to the Store class which dispatches to the SQL class.
 The idea is that if someone desired a data store other than those provided by perl's DBI class, they could easily implement their own.
 If you do, please fork it on GitHub and share.